Keep Wales Tidy - Local Places for Nature in Gowerton

 Gowerton was lucky enough to be accepted for an award called Local Places for Nature from Keep Wales Tidy after Cllr Bolchover put in the application earlier this year.
 The aim of the award was to provide places within villages and communities, to build a nature garden to attract butterflies, bees and other insects, in a place where they could be easily accessed and enjoyed by all.

 It was decided that the land opposite the Library would be the ideal place to set up the nature garden, as it is in the centre of the village.
-Cllr Holt took delivery of various plants, seeds and materials, then she met Phil Budd, who is from Keep Wales Tidy, at the site where they got to work to put everything in place.
+Cllr Holt took delivery of various plants, seeds and materials.
+Phil Budd, who is from Keep Wales Tidy, at the site where they got to work to put everything in place.

 Cllr Jones also popped by to help get the area into shape by cutting back brambles and trimming the hedges.